Rebecca is an avid reader who enjoys promoting ideas that have merit. The ideas contained in this book are worth promoting.

 Potatoes are one of the easiest and most abundant foods you can grow.
-They can be a side dish or dressed up to be a complete meal.
+They can be served as a side dish or dressed up to be a complete meal.
 They also keep pretty well.
 If you are looking for a simple item to grow that will also bulk up your pantry, potatoes are a great staple.
 Here are several different ways to grow potatoes, no matter where you live.

 Which Potato Growing Method is Right for You?